29 June 2026

 Wayne Burgess

-Healthcare organizations are managing more contingent workers across more settings than ever - and most VMS platforms were never built for it.
-If you're evaluating options, these are the five features that actually matter for clinical environments.
+Healthcare organizations are managing more contingent workers across more settings than ever, and many VMS platforms were never built for it.
+Before you even start comparing vendors, it's worth understanding the must-have features a healthcare VMS should have in the first place.

 Healthcare is one of the most challenging labor markets in the country right now.

-According to Staffing Industry Analysts, healthcare job openings have held near 1.3 million nationwide since the fourth quarter of 2024 - while hiring activity has continued to decline.
+Healthcare is one of the most challenging labor markets in the country right now.
+According to Staffing Industry Analysts, healthcare job openings have held near 1.3 million nationwide since the fourth quarter of 2024, while hiring activity has continued to decline.
 The sector fills a smaller share of open positions than any other industry, and average time to fill remains the longest across all sectors.

-For healthcare organizations managing contingent workers across shifts, facilities, and staffing agencies, this environment makes one thing clear: manual processes and general-purpose software are not built for what healthcare staffing actually requires.
-That is where a purpose-built Vendor Management System comes in.
+For healthcare organizations managing contingent workers across shifts, facilities, and staffing agencies, this environment makes one thing clear: manual processes, spreadsheets, and tools like Excel simply weren't built to keep up with what healthcare staffing actually requires, and neither was a VMS that wasn't built for healthcare in the first place.

-But not every VMS is built for healthcare.
-Many platforms were originally designed for IT or professional services procurement and later adapted for clinical environments.
-The result is a system that handles the basics but struggles with the realities of shift-based staffing, credential tracking, and per diem billing.
+Many VMS platforms were originally designed for IT or professional services procurement and later adapted for clinical environments.
+The result is a system that handles the basics but struggles with the realities of shift-based staffing, credential tracking, and per diem billing, leaving healthcare organizations stuck with the same visibility gaps and manual workarounds a spreadsheet would create.
+Here's what to actually look for.

 If your organization is evaluating VMS solutions, here are the five features that matter most.